 During my trek to attaining my second dan—and my first, for that matter—I have met, trained with, and led, by some of the world’s esteemed martial artists, respected world-wide for their contributions to the martial arts.
 Those well-known and highly accomplished individuals helped me create my path toward higher altitude, and in developing key skills that will be with me forever!
 Thank you to everyone who were by my side; who coached me; who encouraged me; who mentored me; and who believed in me and my ability to reach new heights.

-They are: 7th dan, Sensei Omar Maldonado (Toronto, Canada); world-renowned and second-generation student of the founder of Goju-ryu, Chojun Miyagi, Okinawan-revered 10th dan, Sensei Chuck Merrimen (Texas, USA & Okinawa, Japan – photo below with Sensei, seated, and me, left); 7th dan, Sensei Mike Casinha (New Jersey, USA & Vancouver, Canada); Kyoshi Armi Rizzo, Legendary promoter, leader and karate pioneer (Toronto, Canada); Sensei Mike Bernardo, international and world champion in forms, fighting and weapons (Toronto, Canada); Sensei Julie Werhnyak (two-time member of the United States National Tae-Kwon-Do Team, U.S. Air Marshall, FBI, and Texas, USA state police officer and self-defense instructor); 8th dan, Sensei Edward DiNardo (Arizona, USA); 9th dan, Sensei Michael Mancuso (New York, USA); 9th dan, Senseis John and Alex Atkinson; 9th dan, world-famous, Sensei Patrick McCarthy; 7th dan, Sensei Robert Reimby, world-class champion Tae Kwon-Do (Stockholm, Sweden); and many others—too many to mention, at my dojo—you know who you are.
+They are: 7th dan, Sensei Omar Maldonado (Toronto, Canada); world-renowned and second-generation student of the founder of Goju-ryu, Chojun Miyagi, Okinawan-revered 10th dan, Sensei Chuck Merrimen (Texas, USA & Okinawa, Japan – photo below with Sensei, seated, and me, left); 7th dan, Sensei Mike Casinha (New Jersey, USA & Vancouver, Canada); Kyoshi Armi Rizzo, Legendary promoter, leader and karate pioneer (Toronto, Canada); Sensei Mike Bernardo, international and world champion in forms, fighting and weapons (Toronto, Canada); Sensei Julie Werhnyak (two-time member of the United States National Tae-Kwon-Do Team, U.S. Air Marshall, FBI, and Texas, USA state police officer and self-defense instructor); 8th dan, late Sensei Edward DiNardo (Arizona, USA); 9th dan, Sensei Michael Mancuso (New York, USA); 9th dan, Sensei John Atkinson and Hall-of-Famer Sensei Alex Atkinson; 9th dan, world-famous, Sensei Patrick McCarthy; 7th dan, Sensei Robert Reimby, world-class champion Tae Kwon-Do (Stockholm, Sweden); and many others—too many to mention, at my dojo—you know who you are.
 Thank you, thank you!

 Photo: iPhone – L-R: Me, Sensei Chuck Merrimen, Godfather of Goju-Ryu, highly esteemed, world-renowned, second-generation student and founder of Goju-Ryu, Chojun Miyagi, Okinawan-revered 10th dan, Sensei Chuck Merrimen (Texas, USA & Okinawa, Japan), and fellow dojo Sensei Tristan Bogler. —June 04, 2016.